ZProLegend007/brunch-mac/README.md

 After that is completed, depending on your setup you will need to install Grub on your Mac.
 The easiest way to do this is from a linux OS that is already installed.
 If you don't have this you may need to find another way to install Grub. **Note: You can't install Grub2Win on a MacBook as Windows has no access to the EFI partition.**

 Once you have grub installed you will need to add the previously made Grub menuentry file to Grub.
 If you are using linux I recommend installing grub-configurator to simplify this and customize Grub.

-## Updating

-When you have brunch-mac fully installed, make sure you add [this PWA](https://zprolegend007.github.io/brunch-mac-pwa/) so you can update brunch-mac.

 After that you should have brunch-mac/chromeOS installed!

+## Updating and Settings

 Most people will not need to use brunch-mac settings as most configs for Macs are enabled by default.
+But if you are having any issues or want to change some extra setttings you should check it out.

+Make sure you add [this PWA](https://zprolegend007.github.io/brunch-mac-pwa/) so you can update brunch-mac.

+## Help and Issues

-If you run into any issues or need any help feel free to make an issue!
+If you run into any problems, issues or need any help feel free to make an issue and I'll make sure to help out as soon as I can!

 ## Check out the original [Brunch Framework](https://github.com/sebanc/brunch)